freyaou/experience-recommender/README.md

   "max_miles": 5
 }
 ```
+---
 ### 2 Candidate Ranking

-Fetches nearby venues from a DuckDB snapshot (data/snapshots/snapshot.duckdb) and scores each candidate using mistral:instruct based on the parsed intent.
+Fetches nearby venues from a DuckDB snapshot (`data/snapshots/snapshot.duckdb`) and scores each candidate using `mistral:instruct` based on the parsed intent.
-Prompt: prompts/system_rank.txt
+Prompt: `prompts/system_rank.txt`

 Example output:
 ```json